daeuniverse/daed/.github/ISSUE_TEMPLATE/feature-request.md

 <!-- Please only use this template for submitting enhancement requests -->

-## What feature you would like us to integrate into the dae project
+## What feature you would like us to integrate into the daed project

 ## Why is this needed